Magic Mac & Cheese | The Dairy Detox

 Serving: 4g | Calories: 435kcal | Carbohydrates: 55g | Protein: 12g | Fat: 20g | Saturated Fat: 12g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 3g | Sodium: 602mg | Potassium: 329mg | Fiber: 5g | Sugar: 4g | Vitamin A: 1473IU | Vitamin C: 2mg | Calcium: 45mg | Iron: 2mg

-Vegan Mac n’ Cheese recipe shared with permission from The Dairy Detox from The Dairy Freedom Cookbook.
-Photo by Nicole Axworthy.
-Article written by Michelle Cehn and edited by Amanda Meth.
-Please note that this article may contain affiliate links which supports our work at World of Vegan.
+Vegan Mac n’ Cheese Without Cashews recipe shared with permission from The Dairy Detox from The Dairy Freedom Cookbook.
+Photos by Nicole Axworthy.

 newsletter offer